Western Diamondback Rattlesnake

 Snakes engage in their own version of hibernation known as a brumation where metabolic rate and activity decline.

 Over summer when the days are warm they are nocturnal.
-As summer and winter approach they begin to become more active in the late and early periods of the day.
+As autumn and winter approach they begin to become more active in the late and early periods of the day.

 Their venom is not highly toxic when compared to other venoms.
 They have brilliant delivery systems though which allow them to inject lots in one go.
 Venom is not just used for defense though.
-It is used in digestion to break down the skin and internal organs.
+It is used in digestion to break down the skin and internal organs of prey.

 The rattle on this snake may move back and forth up to 60 times in just one second.